 Confidence: the feeling or belief that one can rely on someone or something; firm trust.

-That's the definition, but how can you carry yourself with confidence and present yourself confidently to others, including potential attackers?
-At Mace® Brand, we believe personal safety should always be on your mind.
+That's the definition, but how can you have more confidence and present yourself confidently to others, including potential attackers?
+At Mace® Brand, we believe personal safety should always be top of mind.
 Empowerment not only comes from confidence, it also comes from the feeling of knowing you're prepared for anything.

-Our guest blogger, Kelly Sayre from The Diamond Arrow Group, guides us through practical tips on carrying yourself with confidence, and makes the connection between personal safety and body language.
+Our guest blogger, Kelly Sayre from The Diamond Arrow Group, guides us through practical tips on how to feel confident, and makes the connection between personal safety and body language.

 The Diamond Arrow Group exists to help women feel empowered and confident to experience life on their own terms.
-The organization is based in Minnesota, and offers classes and online training in situational awareness, providing advice for confidence.
+The organization is based in Minnesota, and offers classes and online training in situational awareness, providing advice for how to have more confidence.

 10 Tips to Carry Yourself with Confidence